 Be fully present here. – Matthew Fox

-We left town just before sunrise, around 7:45 am, and headed to the mountain.
+We left town around 7:45 am and headed to the mountain.
 The sunrise is absolutely stunning as we walk up country roads passing farms that have completed their fall harvest.
 The aging sunflowers appear to bow in reverence to the pilgrims as they walk by.
-I made sure stop and take a few pictures, including my shadow with my pack.
+I stop and take a few pictures, including my shadow with my pack.

-As we walk, I try to remember to occasionally look back and drink in the amazing scenery, until I make the last push to the summit of Alto del Perdón.
+As I walk, I try to remember to occasionally look back and drink in the amazing scenery, until I make the last push to the summit of Alto del Perdón.
 At the top, the locals have placed the iconic metal statues of Pilgrims, so we take our photos proving our great accomplishment.
-I also took a picture of a collection of city signs… and notice how far NYC is from here! 🙂
+I also took a picture of a collection of city signs… and notice how far New York City is from here! 🙂

 Now the descent…which is more torturous than the ascent for me.
 It’s basically a river wash, lined with large boulders all the way down.
 It takes a lot of concentration and balance, and again I thank God for my trekking poles for stability.